nixworks/public/news/2015/03/17/README.md

 ##### Stover, Missouri
 ### [Federal authorities arrest a Missouri man, Cameron James Stout, 24, of Stover, Missouri for threatening to shoot U.S. President Barack Obama. ](/news/2015/03/17/federal-authorities-arrest-a-missouri-man-cameron-james-stout-24-of-stover-missouri-for-threatening-to-shoot-u-s-president-barack-obama.md)
-_Context: Stover, Missouri, Barack Obama_
+_Context: Barack Obama, Stover, Missouri_

 ##### Drive-by shooting
 ### [A drive-by shooting in Stockton, California kills three people and injures four more. ](/news/2015/03/17/a-drive-by-shooting-in-stockton-california-kills-three-people-and-injures-four-more.md)
-_Context: drive-by shooting, Stockton, California_
+_Context: Stockton, California, drive-by shooting_

 ##### Premera Blue Cross
 ### [American health insurer Premera Blue Cross announces that it was the victim of a cyberattack that exposed bank account numbers and other personal data of 11 million customers on May 5, 2014. ](/news/2015/03/17/american-health-insurer-premera-blue-cross-announces-that-it-was-the-victim-of-a-cyberattack-that-exposed-bank-account-numbers-and-other-per.md)